How To Repair Your Online Reputation

 Conduct An Online Audit

 1. Google Search.
-Yes.
-This one is simple.
-Perform a ‘Google’ search of your name.
-See what comes up, especially on page one and what that content links to online.
+Yes, this one is simple.
+Perform a Google search of your name.
+See what comes up, especially on page one, and what that content links to online.

 Communicate Your Value Across Diverse Channels